The Minority Cannabis Business Association (MCBA) released a report focusing on cannabis Social Equity across the state markets.

 - The use of non-race criteria in the social equity qualifications has not created diverse cannabis markets.

-- Many states continue to utilize state-level license caps to limit state cannabis markets leading to a lack of diversity and the proliferation of the legacy market.
+- Many states utilize license caps to limit state cannabis markets leading to a lack of diversity and the proliferation of the legacy market.

 - Few social equity programs provide funding, but fewer still provide access to timely funding for social equity applicants and licensees.